Clearwater Formation: Relationship to other units

-Paleontology
+Palaeontology

 The Clearwater Formation was deposited in marine, near-shore and estuarine environments on the eastern side of the Western Interior Seaway, and it contains marine and, rarely, terrestrial fossils.
 Workers at mines near Fort McMurray have made a number of significant finds while removing Clearwater strata to expose underlying oilsand deposits.
 Plesiosaurs such as Nichollssaura and ichthyosaurs such as Athabascasaurus, some of them nearly complete, have been recovered at Syncrude Canada Ltd.'s mines.

-A well-preserved specimen of the nodosaurid Borealopelta markmitchelli has been recovered at the Suncor Millennium Mine.
+The well-preserved holotype specimen of the nodosaurid Borealopelta markmitchelli has also been recovered at the Suncor Millennium Mine.
 Plesiosaurs and ichthyosaurs were large marine reptiles, but the ankylosaur was an armoured dinosaur and represents a terrestrial animal that became entombed in the sea floor approximately 200 km from the nearest known paleo-shoreline.
 Its bloated carcass probably washed out to sea and floated for several days before sinking to the sea floor.

 All of the specimens now reside at the Royal Tyrrell Museum of Palaeontology.